April 26, 2023 · 9 min read

 On the other hand, columns are vertical lanes that represent the stages of a workflow.
 They can be used to track the progress of issues from one stage to another, such as from "To Do" to "In Progress" to "Done".
 Columns can also be customized to reflect the specific stages of a team's workflow.

-It is a killer app for small and medium size teams, to get better visibility on the board, with its one screen resource workload view, Gantt chart view (see the GIF above), shared team calendar that allows to monitor issues from multiple projects together on a single page and more.
+It is a killer app for small and medium size teams, to get better visibility on the board, with its one screen resource workload view, Gantt chart view (see the GIF above), project roadmap, shared team calendar that allows to monitor issues from multiple projects together on a single page and more.